Visas

 The 2026 changes came in two waves.

 May 4, 2026: the policy council package.
-A separate meeting of a government immigration policy council adopted 8 specific proposals, most of them practical tweaks aimed at skilled-worker recruitment: the E-7-1 KCCI waiver, E-7-3 mold technician pilot, Jeju workcation extension, and several others.
+A separate meeting of a government immigration policy council adopted 8 specific proposals, most of them practical adjustments aimed at skilled-worker recruitment: the E-7-1 KCCI waiver, E-7-3 mold technician pilot, Jeju workcation extension, and several others.
 These are adopted as policy but are waiting on effective dates.

 Visa system restructure: 39 subcategories to 3 tiers